aohongyu/transitSystem/README.md

 ## Installing

-You can simply run the Main function from source code on IDEs, or down the packed app file [here][1].
+You can simply run the Main function from source code on IDEs, or download the packed app [here][1].

 [1]:https://github.com/aohongyu/transitSystem/releases/tag/V1.0